worldbank/template/README.md

 #### Dependencies

-The next step is ensure your code is maintainable, realiable and reproducible by including any dependencies and requirements, such as packages, configurations, secrets and addtional instructions.
+The next step is ensure your code is maintainable, realiable and reproducible by including any dependencies and requirements, such as packages, configurations, secrets (template) and addtional instructions.

 The <span style="color:#3EACAD">template</span> uses [conda](https://docs.conda.io/) as environment manager and, as [conventional](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html), the environment is controlled by the `environment.yml` file.